-An invoice and contract will be mailed prior to March 1st.
+An invoice and contract will be mailed in March.
 Rack fees not paid within 30 days are subject to removal of the boat.
 Payment options include annual (due April 1), or three installments (due April 1, July 1, and October 1).
-Contact email@example.com for more information.
+Contact firstname.lastname@example.org for more information.

 - IRC hosted events - Indy HS Sprints, Big Tens, Indy Summer Sprints, Head of the Eagle, Indoor Rowing Championships;

 - Community Events - Health Fair/Expo, Open House, Parades, Sporting events, etc.

 - Volunteer Work Days (scheduled at the beginning of each season) - Opening/Closing of the boathouse, cleaning, buoy washing, etc.

 - Project list (ask the Boathouse/Director of Rowing)

 - Office administrative work

 Many opportunities are listed in the weekly Monday Minute newsletter.
 If you would like to receive the newsletter, click here.